We use cookies to improve your experience. By viewing our content you are accepting the use of cookies. Read about cookies we use.

 The DPD is not effective in that the document is not deliverable, flexible or capable of being monitored.

 2.3 Please give details of the change(s) you consider necessary to make the South Lakeland District Council Land Allocations DPD sound, having regard to the test you have identified at question 2.2 above.
+It would be helpful if you could state your proposed change to the DPD and the reasons why you think it is necessary.

 You state the DPD has been developed based on extensive feedback, but I have found very little support for the Development Plan, except for the applicants and yourselves.
 You may well have extensive feedback and had meetings and consultations, but what is the point when you just ignore the opinion of the masses, how can this be legal.